microsoft/AirSim/docs/px4_setup.md

 There are few reasons that can cause this.
 First make sure your drone doesn't fall down large distance when starting simulator.
 This might happen if you have created custom Unreal environment and Player Start is placed too high above ground.
 It seems that when this happens internal calibration in PX4 gets confused.

-Another thing to verify is to make sure you are using PX4 release 1.5.5 as later releases seems to have few issues.
 You should also use QGroundControl and make sure you can arm and takeoff in QGroundControl properly.

 Finally, this also can be a machine performance issue in some rare cases, check your [hard drive performance](hard_drive.md).